therealechan/dotfiles/README.md

+# My dotfile

-# Fork from Ryan Bates Dot Files
+This dotfile base from Ryan Bates dotfile, custom by me.
 These are config files to set up a system the way I like it.
 It now uses [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh).
 If you would like to see my old, custom Bash and ZSH config, check out [this branch](https://github.com/ryanb/dotfiles/tree/custom-bash-zsh)

 I am running on Mac OS X, but it will likely work on Linux as well.